neelkshah/alt-cs/week5/1-virtuoso-hybrid-store.md

 ___

 This paper discusses the design choices met in applying column store techniques under the twin requirements of performing well on the unpredictable, semi-structured RDF data and more typical relational BI workloads.
-Virtuoso started out as a row-wise transaction oriented RDBMS and transitioned to being an RDF graph store and subsequently started using column-wise storage and vectored execution.
+Virtuoso started out as a row-wise transaction oriented RDBMS and transitioned to being an RDF (Resource Description Framework) graph store and subsequently started using column-wise storage and vectored execution.
 The main incentive for using column-wise storage was its excellent space efficiency, which suited Virtuoso's large RDF applications.

 ## Column Store Implementation